Understanding What Drives SIBO &

 Why Your Nervous System Matters

-SIBO is a common digestive condition, yet one of the most easily misunderstood.
-It is not a single problem.
-It is a pattern where bacteria build up in the small intestine and disrupt motility, digestion, sensitivity, hormones and the gut–brain connection.
+SIBO is a common digestive condition, yet one of the most misunderstood.
+It is not a single problem and it is rarely solved by one protocol.
+It is a pattern where bacteria build up in the small intestine, impacting digestion, motility, gut sensitivity, hormones and the gut–brain connection.

-Many people are told SIBO is simply bacterial overgrowth or something that requires one protocol.
-But SIBO always has a root, and that root is different for everyone.
+Many people are told SIBO is simply bacterial overgrowth or something that requires repeated antimicrobials.
+In reality, SIBO always has underlying drivers, and those drivers differ from person to person.

 What SIBO Really Is

 SIBO is not a disease on its own.
-It develops when the small intestine loses its normal rhythm and protective barriers.
-Most people experience a mix of:
+It develops when the small intestine loses its normal rhythm and protective function.

 This is why no two people with SIBO look the same, and why personalised support matters.